RoryStaehelin/RLGYG/README.md

 !!!

-RLGYG.py will exit when you close the console, but since RLGYG.pyw doesn't use a console, to exit it you will need to end the task in the task manager.
+RLGYG.py will exit when you close the console, but since RLGYG.pyw doesn't use a console, to exit it you will need to close python in the task manager.

 !!!

+I recommend you use RLGYG.pyw most of the time, and only use RLGYG.py if you experience issues.